CJMonahann/Find-a-Fragrance/README.md

 > User query:
 > *"I'm looking for something fresh and woody, but not too strong."*

-Even if those exact words don’t appear in any fragrance description, our system understands the **intent** and recommends colognes that match the vibe — like crisp green notes or light cedar blends.
+Even if those exact words don’t appear in any fragrance description, the system understands the **intent** and recommends colognes that match the vibe — like crisp green notes or light cedar blends.

 ---